tremberic/Webinar_2025_08_ai-agents-snowflakev3/ARCHITECTURE.md

 ### Customers list

--   This page displays a list of all customers from the `CUSTOMERS_WEBINAR_202508` table.
+-   This page displays a list of all customers from the "`"CUSTOMERS" table.
 -   It iterates through the customer addresses, uses the **HERE API** to geocode them, and then displays all customer locations on a map.
 -    Customers list page currently only uses the HERE API for geocoding customer addresses; it does not call Precisely for enrichment (potential enhancement).

 ### New requests

 -   This page is designed for processing incoming service requests from emails.
--   It fetches unread emails from the `emails_webinar_202508` table.
+-   It fetches unread emails from the "EMAILS" table.
 -   For each email, it uses the **Cortex `COMPLETE`** function (via `bin_request_retrieval.py`) to parse the email body and extract structured data (container format, quantity, etc.).
 -   It also uses a Cortex-powered function (`extract_addresses`) to automatically find and suggest the delivery address from the email text.
 -   The user can then review, approve, or reject the request.